alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/02_confirmed_anchor_rule.md

 - A mismatched anchor.
 - An anchor without an official confirmation record.
 - An anchor without a controlled project URL.
+- An anchor without a visible anchor reference.
 - An anchor using a fake, unrelated, private, unverifiable, misleading, or uncontrolled URL.
-- An anchor using a copied project name, copied creator name, copied Anchor ID, copied source-line, or copied confirmation statement.
+- An anchor using a copied project name, copied contact name, copied Anchor ID, copied source-line, or copied confirmation statement.

 These may be citations, references, discussions, or unconfirmed uses.

 They are not confirmed source-line anchors.

-## Confirmed Relationship
+## Confirmed Recognized Existence

-A confirmed anchor preserves the relationship:
+A confirmed anchor preserves recognized existence through the source-line:

 - Alyssa Solen remains source of AI Foundations / Origin | Continuum.
 - AI Foundations remains the framework layer.